Affiliate links on Android Authority may earn us a commission. Learn more.

 - Apps and games: Apple is unbeaten for its access to games and apps.

-- Seemless Apple integration: If you’re part of the Apple ecosystem, this will sync perfectly with all of your other devices.
+- Seamless Apple integration: If you’re part of the Apple ecosystem, this will sync perfectly with all of your other devices.

 Probably the best Android TV box, the Shield TV is a high-performance streaming box.
-The classic model gives you performance without too many bells and whistles for $149.99, while the Pro takes advantage of processing potential for gamers, at a slightly higher price of $199.99.
-The Pro can handle heavy gaming needs and record gameplay and stream to Twitch, for example.
+The classic model gives you performance without too many bells and whistles for $149.99, while the Pro takes advantage of processing potential for gamers, at a slightly higher price of $189.98.
+For example, the Pro can handle heavy gaming needs, record gameplay, and stream to Twitch.
 The storage and RAM can handle more demanding Android games like Half-Life 2, the Borderlands series, The Witness, Doom 3, Resident Evil 5, Portal 2, Tomb Raider, and Metal Gear Rising Revengeance.

 The Toblerone-shaped remote that comes with both versions is bigger than the previous model and much harder to lose.
 There’s also a new find-my-remote feature for an instance when you do need to track it down.
 The remote works well, though Google Assistant is the easiest and most pleasant way to navigate menus.
 Admittedly, there’s a reason most TV remotes aren’t shaped like this, but while the hard-to-lose block looks a little weird, it’s actually much more comfortable to hold than you might expect from looking at it.